 Here are some highlights and ideas of how to bring them to your community:

 - Learn about how climate change is affecting the world by reading the fact sheet on climate change with your family and friends!

 - Read and discuss the essay entitled Religion and Environmental Responsibility: An Address to Jews and Christians by Rabbi Dr. Art Green to learn how Jewish values and sustainability intersect.

-- Take action by performing any and all of the tasks set out in the Action Steps for High Holidays and Sukkot flyer
+- Take action by performing any and all of the tasks set out in the Easy Actions You Can Take Now section.

 Action: Starting Clean with Sustainable High Holidays

 “In the sanctuary we hear about doing all these mitzvot [Torah Commandments], but then we go to kiddush next door and we defy the mitzvot, we do the opposite.” – Rabbi Valerie Lieber, Director of Education & Family Programming, Kane Street Synagogue (Brooklyn, NY).